Website accessibility

 Netherlands - Belgium - Luxembourg

 The treaty curse has a long tradition.
-In Assyria the threat against anyone breaking a treaty was backed up by a graphic demonstration on an animal.
-In a vassal treaty with a North Syrian ruler, King Assur-nirari VI (753-746 BC) warned him:
+In Assyria the threat was backed up by a graphic demonstration on an animal of what would happen to any person breaking a treaty.
+In a vassal treaty with a North Syrian ruler called Mati'ilu, King Assur-nirari VI (753-746 BC) warned him:

 Nor was the punishment confined to the ruler.
-His city was razed, burnt and sown with salt and brimstone.
-This was threatened in Deuteronomy 29 22-25 by the Lord, but it was also actual punishment for breach of treaty by the Assyrians and their neighbours.
+His city was razed, burnt and sown with salt and brimstone to destroy the fertility of the soil.
+This was the standard punishment among the Assyrians and their neighbours for breaching a treaty.
+In Deuteronomy 29 22-25 Lord makes a similar threat against anyone who breaks a covenant with Him:

 Belgium: From Prince-Bishop to Napoleon's concordat

 The Church ruled over many European territories, not just the Papal States.
-There were dozens of prince-bishops in Germany and even some in the surrounding countries: the picturesque little town of Dinant in modern Belgium was ruled by Prince-Bishop of Liège.
-Where a cleric reigned, a concordat between the pope and the ruler was not necessary.
+There were dozens of prince-bishops in the former Holy Roman Empire, now Germany and some surrounding countries.
+For instance, the picturesque little town of Dinant in modern Belgium was ruled by Prince-Bishop of Liège.
+Naturally, where a cleric reigned, a concordat between the pope and the ruler was not necessary.

 Convention and Accord between Pope Leo XII and William I, King of Belgium and the Netherlands (1827)

 King William I of the United Kingdom of the Netherlands found himself in an increasingly insecure position.
 Because he favoured the Dutch language and Calvinism of his Northern Provinces he was viewed with suspicion by his Catholic French-speaking subjects in the Southern Provinces.
-This concordat, concluded shortly before they rebelled against him, appears to be an attempt to buy the support of the Church.
+This concordat, concluded shortly before they rebelled against him, looks like an attempt to buy the support of the Church.

 Go to Notanant menuWebsite accessibility